ADotDong/RankBindingSimilarity/README.md

 ### External Pre-Requisites

 Our package is intended to run in an R environment on any Mac, Windows, or LINUX operating system.
-In order to install XXX, the following pre-requisites must be met:
+In order to install GPSMatch, the following pre-requisites must be met:

 **R-Studio** Please have a 1.3.1056 or higher version of RStudio installed.
 To install RStudio, follow the installation steps at the bottom of the page: https://rstudio.com/products/rstudio/download/

-**bedtools** bedtools must be installed for XXX to run, as XXX uses the bedtools shuffle and intersect tools.
+**bedtools** bedtools must be installed for GPSMatch to run, as GPSMatch uses the bedtools shuffle and intersect tools.
 Information on the installation of bedtools can be found here: https://bedtools.readthedocs.io/en/latest/content/installation.html

-### XXX Package installation
+### GPSMatch Package installation

-Once all above pre-requisites have been met, open RStudio and run the following commands to install devtools, which allows for easier installation of XXX:
+Once all above pre-requisites have been met, open RStudio and run the following commands to install devtools, which allows for easier installation of GPSMatch:

 > install.packages("devtools")\
 > library(devtools)

-Please note that XXX requires the installation of another R package **data.table** before proper usage.
+Please note that GPSMatch requires the installation of another R package **data.table** before proper usage.
 In order to install data.table, run the following commands:

 > install.packages("data.table")\
 >library(data.table)